-Five observational studies assessed the analgesic effects of cannabinoids (Table 3).
+Six observational studies assessed the analgesic effects of cannabinoids alone (Table 3).
 A small study (n=10) reported that 50% of participants experienced a decrease in headache pain and 40% in phantom pain with cannabinoid use[63].
 Another trial by Andresen et al.[44] described that among subjects who used cannabinoids for pain, 59% of individuals reported a good (35%) or very good (24%) efficacy for pain relief, while Warms, Turner, Marshall, & Cardenas[64] reported an average of 4.25 on a 5-point scale for cannabinoid pain relief.
-Moreover, Cardenas & Jensen[53] reported that participants described their extent of pain relief as a mean of 6.62 out of 10 points and pain relief was typically reported to last several hours (for 80% of participants).
+Moreover, participants in the study by Cardenas & Jensen[53] self-reported mean pain relief of 6.62 out of 10 points, with relief typically lasting several hours (for 80% of participants).